-|Year:||6th at MIT|
+|Year:||11th at MIT|

 Carroll has also gained experience through summer baseball, coaching in three of the most prestigious leagues in the country.
-From 2002-2005 he was the pitching coach of the Mill City All Americans of the New England Collegiate Baseball League, working under current MIT assistant coach Chip Forrest.
+From 2002-2005 he was the pitching coach of the Mill City All-Americans of the New England Collegiate Baseball League, working under former MIT assistant coach Chip Forrest.
 In 2007, Carroll served as an assistant coach with the Wareham Gatemen of the Cape Cod Baseball League, and in 2008, he served as the Head Coach of the Bennington Bombers of the New York Collegiate League.

 Carroll has also spent a year as an associate scout with the Major League Baseball scouting bureau.
 A noted clinic instructor, Carroll has worked clinics at Boston College, Harvard and the University of Arizona, amongst others.
 Overall, 65 of Carroll’s former players have signed professional contracts.